Alice Buxton Winnicott: Life

 Alice's "severe psychological difficulties" are documented in a number of Winnicott's biographies, but the limitations of this description belie her achievements.
 Although Winnicott arranged for his wife to have psychoanalysis with Dr Clifford Scott, he also had long term psychoanalysis himself.
-Those who remember Alice, refer to her as 'other worldly' or 'fey' Biographers of Donald Winnicott offer more detail of the difficulties encountered through the Winnicotts' psychoanalysis.
+Those who remember Alice, refer to her as 'other worldly' or 'fey.'
+Biographers of Donald Winnicott offer more detail of the difficulties encountered through the Winnicotts' psychoanalysis.
 Her husband undertook a first psychoanalysis with James Strachey.
-Strachey discussed Winnicott's case, unethically with his wife, Alix Strachey who was also a Newnham alumna.
+Strachey discussed Winnicott's case unethically with his wife Alix Strachey, who was also a Newnham alumna.
 According to Strachey's report Winnicott's marriage was affected by his sexual anxieties.
 The problem of this emerging into the public domain is a major professional and ethical breach of patient confidentiality and subsequent repetition merely compounds the original breach.

 During the Winnicott's early years of marriage prior to World War II, Alice supported Winnicott in his work, whilst continuing her own career as a painter, sculptor and potter.
 They also had shared interests and friendships with notable people of the period, including Helen and Jim (H.S.)
 Ede, an Assistant Keeper at the Tate Gallery in the early 1930s.
 Letters show the affection between Alice and Donald and they retained a correspondence after their divorce.

-In the mid-1930s she bought the existing Upchurch Pottery in Rainham, Kent, and there she manufactured her Claverdon tableware. named after her birthplace and sold in Heals, on the Tottenham Court Road, London.
+In the mid-1930s she bought the existing Upchurch Pottery in Rainham, Kent, and there she manufactured her Claverdon tableware. named after her birthplace and sold in Heal's, on the Tottenham Court Road, London.

-Her work was exhibited at the Royal Academy and at the Royal Cambridge Academy and in 1739 she showed her work in the South west Art Society 50th Anniversary Exhibition.
+Her work was exhibited at the Royal Academy and at the Royal Cambridge Academy and in 1939 she showed her work in the South West Art Society 50th Anniversary Exhibition.
 Her bronze sculpture of T. E. Lawrence is in the National Library of Wales.

 The couple were divorced in 1949 and two years later Donald Winnicott married Clare Britton on 28 December 1951.

 In the final years of her life, Winnicott moved to New Quay in Cardiganshire, South Wales, to be with her younger sister.
 She had a small studio and continued her work as an artist until her death in 1969.